ngsxfem/ngsxfem/README.md

 * All these features combined with the usual flexibility and power of [NGSolve](https://ngsolve.org).

 `ngsxfem` has been used in a variety of applications.
-In [`doc/paper.md`](doc/paper.md) more details on the features and references to applications where `ngsxfem` is used are given.
+In the documents [`feature-details`](https://nightly.link/ngsxfem/ngsxfem/workflows/extras-workflow/master/doc-features.zip) more details on the features if given and in [`literature`](https://nightly.link/ngsxfem/ngsxfem/workflows/extras-workflow/master/doc-literature.zip) to an overview of the scientific literature where `ngsxfem` is used is provided.

 Not all features of `ngsxfem` and `NGSolve` can directly be combined.
 Here is an overview of `ngsxfem` and `NGSolve` features and if they can directly be combined:
 | Features ⇲| `CFE` | `XFE` | `DGF` | `Iso` | `MLS` | `STF` | `GhP` | `Hex` | `Tet` | `MPI` |